George Soros' Open Society Foundations name new president after years of layoffs and transition

 “At the outset, that was merely an aspiration.
 But now I feel that this ambition has been fulfilled" with Nowrojee's appointment as president, Soros said.

-Most recently, Nowrojee was OSF's vice president of programs and part of a small senior leadership team overseeing a large transition that kicked off last summer when the foundations announced that Alex Soros, one of George Soros' sons, had taken over as chair of its board.
+Most recently, Nowrojee, who is Kenyan from an Indian family, was OSF's vice president of programs and part of a small senior leadership team overseeing a large transition that kicked off last summer when the foundations announced that Alex Soros, one of George Soros' sons, had taken over as chair of its board in December 2022.

 Along with that generational change in leadership, OSF said it would layoff as much as 40% of its staff worldwide and move to a new operating model.
 During the transition, OSF said it was limiting new grantmaking for at least six months, until February 2024.
-OSF had more than $5 billion in assets and made $364 million in charitable donations in 2022, according to its tax filings.
+OSF reported more than $25 billion in assets and made $1.3 billion in charitable donations in 2022.

 The foundations said in its announcement Monday it was a good time for Malloch-Brown to step down “after having largely completed the transformation” at OSF.